femisteves-max/Customer-Feedback-Analysis/README.md

-# 📝 Customer Satisfaction Survey Analysis
+# Customer Satisfaction Survey Analysis

 This project analyzes customer satisfaction survey data collected from multiple regions and age groups.
 It aims to uncover insights that can inform business strategy, improve customer experience, and support decision-making.

-## 📊 Dataset

-The dataset contains 200 survey responses with the following columns:
+## The dataset contains 200 survey responses with the following columns:

 - `RespondentID`: Unique ID per respondent
 - `Region`: Customer's region (North, South, East, West)